vq-clininger/VoltaiqDataFormat/README.md

 * Each data file represents one and only one test — tests will not be split across data files and data files will not contain data from multiple tests.
 * Uniqueness for a test will be determined by the data file name: all datafiles should have a unique file name to be imported correctly.
     * To help create unique filenames, we recommend including relevant metadata in the naming convention.
-An example convention might be “{date}_{channel number}_{test name}.csv” -> “2000-01-01_2_CyclingData.csv”
+      * An example convention might be “{date}_{channel number}_{test name}.csv” -> “2000-01-01_2_CyclingData.csv”
-A subsequent check on “Start Time”, “Channel Number”, and “Tester ID” (if present) will be conducted to guarantee uniqueness on those constraints
+      * A subsequent check on “Start Time”, “Channel Number”, and “Tester ID” (if present) will be conducted to guarantee uniqueness on those constraints

-* Bullet list
-              * Nested bullet
-                  * Sub-nested bullet etc
-          * Bullet list item 2

 # Voltaiq Data Format